caleblloyd/calebsplace/README.md

 ## Deployment

 Deployment is to a personal Kubernetes cluster that I maintain at Google Compute Engine.
 I ended up having to use a "poor man's load balancer" because I needed sticky routes, and that's apparently only available in NGINX plus.
-Instead I have a script running that polls Kubernete's DNS service for container IPs, and rewrites it's configuration in a consistent manner.
+Instead I have a script running that polls the Kubernetes DNS service for container IPs, and rewrites it's configuration in a consistent manner.

 As of this writing I have 2 shards running and a dinky MySQL server backing the whole operation.
 I added rate limiting in NIGNX, but if things get out of control I may need to beef up my servers.